lindsaycarr/OWI_website/README.md

 To run this application locally, you will need to do the following:

 1. Create a virtualenv using python 2.7 and install the requirements in requirements.txt.
-This can be done as follows while in the project directory:
+**This can be done as follows while in the project directory(steps 1 and 2 are different on windows.
+If you need to get python and virtualenv running on windows, [start with this useful blog post](http://www.tylerbutler.com/2012/05/how-to-install-python-pip-and-virtualenv-on-windows-with-powershell/):
     1. Run `virtualenv --python=python2.7 env`
-  2. Activate your virtualenv (depends on whether linux or windows)
+    2. Activate your virtualenv (depends on whether linux or windows.
+For Windows, check out getting
     3. Run `pip install -r requirements.txt`
 2. Change to the `instance` directory and create config.py.
 It should contain the following:

 	```python
 	DEBUG = True